 Centrepoint is pursuing the ambitious strategy of Ending Youth Homelessness by 2037 - so no young person born today becomes homeless by the time they turn 16.
 As Centrepoint’s largest corporate partner, Nationwide, will play a transformational role in making this vision a reality.

-Youth homelessness organisations who are members of the Centrepoint partnering scheme have the opportunity to apply for grants to make the living spaces of young people escaping homelessness more homely.
+Youth homelessness organisations who are members of the Centrepoint partnering scheme have the opportunity to apply for grants to empower young people to select the items that matter most to them, supporting their journey toward greater independence, stability, and a stronger sense of home.

 Please read through the guidance prior to starting your application.

-More Than a Roof: Personalisation Grant Programme Guidance
+More Than a Roof: Move On Grant Programme Guidance

-Thank you for taking the time to read this guidance for the More Than a Roof: Personalisation Grant Programme.
+Thank you for taking the time to read this guidance for the More Than a Roof: Move On Grant Programme.
 We hope you will find this information useful and that your questions are answered.

 If you do still have questions, please get in touch with us on grants@centrepoint.org and we will be more than happy to assist.